iAmKankan/MachineLearning_With_Python/Supervised/Ensemble-Learning_and_Randon-Forest/README.md

 3. **Stacking:** This method involves using the predictions from one set of models as input features for another model.
 The final prediction is made by the second-level model.
 4. Voting

+### $\large {\color{Purple}\underline{\textrm{Bagging}}}$
+Bootstrap Aggregating, also known as bagging, is a machine learning ensemble meta-algorithm designed to improve the stability and accuracy of machine learning algorithms used in statistical classification and regression.
+It decreases the variance and helps to avoid overfitting.
+It is usually applied to decision tree methods.
+Bagging is a special case of the model averaging approach.

+### Description of the Technique

+Suppose a set D of d tuples, at each iteration i, a training set Di of d tuples is selected via row sampling with a replacement method (i.e., there can be repetitive elements from different d tuples) from D (i.e., bootstrap).
+Then a classifier model Mi is learned for each training set D < i.
+Each classifier Mi returns its class prediction.
+The bagged classifier M* counts the votes and assigns the class with the most votes to X (unknown sample).

 ### Random Forest